mckenna-stanford/mckenna-stanford.github.io/README.md

 # About Me

-I am an atmospheric and climate scientist with a focus at the interesection of observations and numerical modeling.
+I am an atmospheric and climate scientist at the Pacific Northwest National Laboratory with a focus at the interesection of observations and numerical modeling.
 My primary research interests include cloud microphysics, deep convective processes, and physics parameterization development, with an overarching goal to utilize high-quality measurements (in situ and remote sensing) to constrain cloud phenomena across scales ranging from the climate system to individual ice crystals.

 # Publications